A brief history of EPCC

 EPCC has grown from a small group of academics with an interest in Parallel Computing to become one of the UK’s leading centres for High Performance Computing.

-Today, EPCC delivers world-class HPC and data services—from ARCHER2 and the Cirrus Tier-2 HPC service to the National Data Safe Haven.
+Today, EPCC is the UK’s first National Supercomputing Centre and delivers world-class HPC and data services—from ARCHER2 and the Cirrus Tier-2 HPC service to the Scottish National Data Safe Haven.
+This has been made possible by the pioneering work of many exceptional people over the last three and a half decades.

-This has been made possible by the pioneering work of many exceptional people over the last three decades.
-At its inception, EPCC brought a new, entrepreneurial approach to academic practice and ensured the University of Edinburgh was one of the first in the world to adopt computational science as a strategic objective.
+At its inception, EPCC brought a new, entrepreneurial approach to academic practice and ensured the University of Edinburgh was one of the first in the world to adopt computational science as a strategic objective, and this ethos remains core to its operations to this day.

-The early days - the 80s
+The 1980s: the early days

 EPCC Founders

-Back in the 1980s, an interest in Parallel Computing developed at The University of Edinburgh.
-The Edinburgh Parallel Computing Centre was born through the ideas of three people - David Wallace, Stuart Pawley and Ken Bowler - in the, then, Department of Physics.
-Thanks to Roland Ibbett in Computer Science and Richard Field in the University's Computer Services computers at Edinburgh soon followed and the first two ICL Distributed Array Processors (DAPs) enabled researchers in Physics to publish 186 computational science papers in 6 years.
+Thanks to Roland Ibbett in Computer Science and Richard Field in the University's Computer Services, computers at Edinburgh soon followed and the first two ICL Distributed Array Processors (DAPs) enabled researchers in Physics to publish 186 computational science papers in six years.
 This was a truly remarkable feat, especially when you remember that these computers had less performance and memory than today's mobile phones.

 Early staff photo